 (b) Specialist Groups currently recognized by the IDU are the International Young Democrat Union (IYDU) and the International Women’s Democrat Union (IWDU).
-The Chairmen of the IYDU and IWDU are invited to take part in the meetings of the IDU Executive Committee and the Party Leaders Meeting.
+The Chairmen of the IYDU and IWDU are invited to take part in the meetings of the IDU Executive Committee and the IDU Summit.

 (b) The Chairman shall preside over the IDU Summit and the Executive Committee and shall ultimately be responsible for the work of the IDU.

 (b) The IDU may also have a number of Assistant Chairmen.
-These shall be appointed by the Chairman with the approval of the Party Leaders Conference or, between Party Leaders Conference, with the approval of the IDU Executive.
+These shall be appointed by the Chairman with the approval of the IDU Summit or, between two IDU Summits, with the approval of the IDU Executive.